prathameshpatil2002/Online-Voting-System/README.md

-Online Voting System Using Data Structures
+#Online Voting System Using Data Structures\n
 Created An Online Voting System in C using Linked List and windows.h features to decorate it.